Sydney Coordinated Adaptive Traffic System: In Victoria, Australia

 The Department of Transport and Planning are responsible for the safety and efficiency of traffic signals throughout Victoria.

 SCATS was trialled in Melbourne in 1978 and adopted for use throughout Victoria in 1980.
 In 2018, SCATS controlled more than 4,000 sets of traffic signals across Melbourne and other Victorian rural cities such as Ballarat, Bendigo, Traralgon, Geelong and Mildura.

 DataVic publish Traffic Signal Volume Data sourced from the detector loops and the SCATS system under an open-source Creative Commons CC BY 4.0 license.
-Volume data is available for the day two days prior to the current date.
 Historical data is published back to 2014.
 Historical Annual Average Daily Traffic Volume data is published from 2001 to 2019 in the GeoJSON format under CC BY 4.0.

 DataVic also publishes Traffic Signal Configuration Data Sheets, also known as 'operation sheets' or 'op-sheets'.
 These operation sheets detail signal group and detector functions at each intersection along with the phasing of the site.
 They include detailed notes outlining the specific operation of signal groups, phases, detectors and general site operation, the traffic signal sequences (phases), and the phase and pedestrian time settings which govern how the site operates.

+In South Australia, Australia

+The City of Adelaide typically has green walk signals in the range of 5-8 seconds.

+Auto pedestrian demand was implemented in the City of Adelaide before 2015.
+As of March 2025 it is enabled at 49 locations between 7am and 7pm.
+Some sites, including North Terrace at the Railway Station, and the intersection of King William Street and Rundle Mall and Hindley Street, are enabled 24/7.

+A March 2025 review of signal timing along O’Connell Street in North Adelaide in found that reducing the cycle length could reduce the average pedestrian delay by 14 seconds and allow between 6-21 extra opportunities for people walking to cross during midday peak hour.
+Reducing signal cycle times was also found to reduce queue lengths and reduce average delays for vehicles by 38-46% in the PM and 50-54% in the midday peak.